BelliLuigi/RG/README.md

 ## Last (important) update:
-23/01/2025 - added some of the surprise questions.
+23/01/2025 - added some of the surprise questions, done lec 23.

 16/01/2025 - lectures 22,23,24 are drafts.